Vegetarian Black Bean Chili

 Top down shot of pot of chili garnished with cilantro with fresh diced red onions and avocados in small bowls nearby.

-what to serve/pair with your Vegetarian Black Bean Chili
+What to Pair with Vegetarian Black Bean Chili

 Two bowls filled with recipe and topped with avocado, yogurt, cheese, and onions.